 The place where you find all apps installed on your Android phone is the Apps drawer.
-Even though you can find launcher icons (app shortcuts) on the Home screen, the Apps drawer is where you need to go to find everything.

-To view the Apps drawer, tap the Apps icon on the Home screen.
+To access the Apps drawer, tap the Apps icon on the Home screen.
 This icon has a different look to it, depending on your Android phone.
-Figure 3-6 illustrates some variations on the Apps icon, though more varieties may exist.
+Figure 3-6 illustrates several varieties of the Apps icon.

-Figure 3-6 Apps icon varieties.
+FIGURE 3-6: Apps icon varieties.